Professional advice

 Short Lecture on the Assessment and Diagnosis of Dyscalculia.

-I was asked to make a presentation to a group of senior decision makers from universities across London with respect to dyscalclia.
-To make the talk available to a wider audience I added a voice over to the PowerPoint presentation and published on YouTube.
-Hope you find it interesting.
+The following information and lecture was provided by Tim Francis in 2017 when he was working as an Educational Psychologist (Tim as now retired).
+Tim was asked to make a presentation to a group of senior decision makers from universities across London with respect to dyscalculia.
+To make the talk available to a wider audience he added a voice over to the PowerPoint presentation and published on YouTube.
+Tim hopes that you find this interesting.

 https://www.youtube.com/watch?v=UNlybmlSJY4

-If you would like to make an appointment please contact:
+If you would like to make an appointment please contact Dyslexia South.

 Dyslexia Tutor Writes About Self Esteem